Nokia: 2010–2014

 When the Lumia 920 was announced in September 2012, it was seen by the press as the first high-end Windows Phone that could challenge rivals due to its advanced feature set.
 Elop said that the positive reaction to it had created a sense of hope and optimism in the company.
 The company was also making gains in developing countries with its Asha series, which were selling strongly.
 Although Nokia's smartphone sales and market share greatly increased throughout 2013, including in the North American market, it was still not enough to avoid financial losses.
 Ollila stepped down as chairman on 4 May 2012 and was replaced by Risto Siilasmaa.

 In September 2013, Nokia announced the sale of its mobile and devices division to Microsoft.
 The sale was positive for Nokia to avoid further negative financial figures, as well as for Microsoft's CEO Steve Ballmer, who wanted Microsoft to produce more hardware and turn it into a devices and services company.
-The Nokia chairman, Risto Siilasmaa, described the deal as rationally correct (in the best interests of Nokia shareholders), but emotionally difficult – experts agree that Nokia would have been in a cash crisis had it not sold the division to Microsoft.
+The Nokia chairperson, Risto Siilasmaa, described the deal as rationally correct (in the best interests of Nokia shareholders), but emotionally difficult – experts agree that Nokia would have been in a cash crisis had it not sold the division to Microsoft.
 Analysts believe that Ballmer pushed for the buyout because of fears that Nokia was close to adopting Android and abandoning their alliance with Microsoft.
 Indeed, in January 2014 the Nokia X was introduced which ran on a customised version of Android.
 It was a surprising and somewhat odd launch coming just weeks away from the finalization of the Microsoft buyout.
 Others, including Ballmer's successor Satya Nadella, felt that Microsoft thought merging their software teams with Nokia's hardware engineering and designs would "accelerate" growth of Windows Phone.
 The sale was completed in April 2014, with Microsoft Mobile becoming the successor to Nokia's mobile devices division.
 Nokia also moved from its headquarters to another building complex located at Karaportti.
 At the time, Ballmer himself was retiring as Microsoft CEO and was replaced by Satya Nadella, who opposed the Nokia mobile phones purchase, along with chairman Bill Gates.
 The purchased assets from Nokia were eventually written-off by Microsoft in 2015.